Sawuare/misk/README.txt

-  rainbow - print a sine-shaped 6-color rainbow sumber - print a statistical summary of input numbers tcem.h - text cursor enable mode ttt - tic-tac-toe, aka noughts and crosses wafer.h - code for writing 8-bit PCM WAVE files
+  rainbow - print a sine-shaped 6-color rainbow sumber - print a statistical summary of input numbers tcem.h - text cursor enable mode ttt - tic-tac-toe, aka noughts-and-crosses wafer.h - code for writing 8-bit PCM WAVE files

 The directories and files in here are: